Quick Facts About Educational Leadership in New York

 Educational Leadership Career Outlook

 Like Texas, New York is a high-flying state for education employment.
-If you look at the Bureau of Labor Statistics (BLS)’s profiles of elementary & secondary school education administrators and postsecondary education administrators, you’ll see how well educational leaders are doing.
+If you look at the Bureau of Labor Statistics (BLS)’s profiles of K-12 education administrators and postsecondary education administrators, you’ll see how well educational leaders are doing.

-If you want to dig deep, you can examine the Labor Statistics section on New York State’s Department of Labor website.
-This includes summaries of regional data (e.g. how many education jobs each NY region is gaining or losing) and long-term employment projections.
-Educational services are predicted to see a modest rise over ten years to 2026.
+If you want to dig deep, you can examine the Labor Data section on New York State’s Department of Labor website.
+This includes current occupational employment data and long-term industry projections.
+For example, educational services are predicted to see a modest rise over ten years to 2030.

 Educational Leadership Salaries

-Overall, New York salaries for elementary & secondary school education administrators are consistently strong.
-In 2018, New York had the highest annual mean wage in the country and the New York-Newark-Jersey City triangle paid the third-highest wages among metropolitan areas.
-Administrators in the Central East New York nonmetropolitan area also did well.
+Overall, New York salaries for K-12 education administrators are consistently strong.
+In 2023, New York State had the second highest annual mean wage in the country and the New York-Newark-Jersey City area paid the fourth-highest wages among metropolitan areas.
 Naturally, some of these wages come with a higher cost of living.

 Educational Leadership Job Boards